NVIDIA/aistore/cmd/ishard/README.md

 - `-missing_extension_action`: Action to take when an extension is missing at any sample: `abort` | `warn` | `ignore`, if `sample_exts` is set.
 - `-collapse`: If true, files in a subdirectory will be flattened and merged into its parent directory if their overall size doesn't reach the desired shard size.
 - `-progress`: If true, display the progress of processing objects in the source bucket.
+- `-dry_run`: If set, only shows the layout of resulting output shards without actually executing archive jobs.
+Use 'show_keys' to include sample keys.

 ## Initial Setup